 We are excited to offer in-person trainings as soon as it is safe to do so.
 No timeline yet, but our newsletter always gets the news first, so make sure you’re signed up.

-Game to Grow is an approved provider of clock hours (CEs) for educators in Washington State.
-Every training that is eligible for CEs will state so on the registration page.
-As we become an approved provider with other organizations we’ll update this list.
+Game to Grow is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Game to Grow maintains responsibility for this program and its content.
+Additionally, Game to Grow is an approved provider of clock hours (CEs) for educators in Washington State.
+Not all programming provides CEs, and every training that is eligible for CEs will state so on the registration page.
 Every organization and licensing board has different rules about what counts for CE’s, so make sure to check with yours.
 CE credits cannot be retroactively applied to trainings.